emberian/evdev/README.md

 ===============================

-This library exposes raw evdev events, but uses the Rust `Iterator` trait to do so, and will handle `SYN_DROPPED` events properly for the client.
+This library exposes raw evdev events, but uses the Rust `Iterator` trait to do so.
+When processing events via `fetch_events`, the library will handle `SYN_DROPPED` events by injecting fake state updates in an attempt to ensure callers see state transition messages consistent with actual device state.
+When processing via `*_no_sync` this correction is not done, and `SYN_DROPPED` messages will appear if the kernel ring buffer is overrun before messages are read.
 I try to match [libevdev](https://www.freedesktop.org/software/libevdev/doc/latest/) closely, where possible.